Kimberly Naquin: History Teacher Guilty Plea In Vibrator Sex Case With Teen Girl

 According to Weiter’s affidavit, the illicit affair began on October 30, 2014, when Paquin was 25 and the girl, who has not been named publicly, had just turned 16.
 The student drove to her teacher’s apartment in Kenner and after she got there she and Naquin “had sexual intercourse.”

-It was about a month later, on November 28 — the day after Thanksgiving — that Naquin and the teen girl again met up for another sex session, follow by a third sexual tryst sometime between the dates of January 11 and January 18 of 2015, according to the police affidavit.
+It was about a month later, on November 28 — the day after Thanksgiving — that Naquin and the teen girl again met up for another sex session, followed by a third sexual tryst sometime between the dates of January 11 and January 18 of 2015, according to the police affidavit.

 Destrehan teacher Kimberly Naquin also facing 10 cts. of carnal knowledge of a juvenile in Kenner. pic.twitter.com/1HZmObwavt